mmgbartels/pbes-symmetry-experiments/README.md

 To obtain the results shown in the paper we ran ``./run 5 first-chosen l``

 After a run is done, the results will be stored in files `result-n.yml`, where `n` stands for the run number.
 These can be provided as input to the script `table.py`.
 This prints a table of the results, produces a latex file `table.tex` (which represents the table in the paper) and a csv file `table.csv`.
 To print the table for the ``kick-the-tires'' run, execute ``python3 table.py result-1.yml``.
 For cases with multiple runs, execute``python3 table.py result-1.yml ... result-n.yml``.

+The YAML files for the runs used for the table in the paper are provided in the `resulst` folder.
+Obtain the numbers from the paper, one can run ``python3 table.py results/results-l*``